 7 Reasons not to visit Bangkok in Thailand

-I am a big fan of cities and I love exploring county capitols to discover the culture, lifestyle, shops, bars, restaurants and everything else that a capital has to offer.
-However, Bangkok is a letdown and in this post you will find out why!
+I am a big fan of cities and I love exploring county capitols to discover the culture, lifestyle, shops, bars, restaurants and everything else that capital has to offer.
+However, Bangkok is a letdown and in this post, you will find out why!
 In this post on a visit to Bangkok in Thailand;

 - The smell in Bangkok